SolCygnus/laurie/README.md

 sudo apt install git
 ```

+Insert Guest Additions from the VirtualBox - Devices toolbar - run.
+Shutdown system once complete

-📌 After updating, shutdown the VM and create a snapshot.
+📌 Create a snapshot.
 A recommended naming convention is:

     "base-DATE" (e.g., base-29Jan).

 ### **Step 3: Clone the Repository**

-Open a terminal and run:
+Open a terminal in your home directory and run:

+NOTE: when you first open a terminal you are in your home folder.
+This is where you want/need to execute this script.
+If you clone the repo
+to another folder or within Documents folder installs will fail.

 ```bash
 git clone https://github.com/SolCygnus/laurie
 ```

-NOTE: when you first open a terminal you are in your home folder.
-This is where you want need to execute this script.
-If you clone the repo
-to another folder or within Documents folder installs will fail.

 ### **Step 4: Make main.py Executable and Run It**